KulaginVladimir/Boron-films/README.md

 ## TDS fitting

-The thermally activated surface model can be fitted using three to six effective trapping states.
+The thermally activated surface model can be fitted using three to six effective trapping sites.

 For a local run:
 ```bash